aaronclimbs/flexspace/README.md

-# ConferCloud
+# FlexSpace
 An app that shares conference meeting spaces between offices and potential renters.
 It uses NodeJS, MySQL, Sequelize, Express, and EJS for template rendering.
+Passport and Bcrypt are used for authentication and password hashing.
+Express Validator and Connect-Flash are used for inline form feedback and displaying messages to end users.

 # Product Name